 The two-handed backhand dominates in 2026 because it works.
 It’s easier to generate topspin against a high ball, easier to defend wide, and quicker to develop to a competitive standard.
 The one-hander’s advantages — disguise, slice, the down-the-line pass — are real but narrow, and they demand exceptional timing that most players never consistently achieve.

-If you’re building a tennis app, player microsite, or sports analytics tool and need structured ATP rankings data without the scraping headache, that’s exactly what the Baseline Rank API provides.
+Every number in the tables above came from a direct SQL query against the Baseline Rank PostgreSQL database.
+If you’re building a tennis app and need structured ATP rankings data without the scraping headache, that’s what the Baseline Rank API provides.